yunes-0840/Craftus-Redesigned/README.md

 Craftus Redisigned is a modified version of Craftus Reloaded : https://github.com/RSDuck/craftus_reloaded.

 After launching it for the first time, you can change the controls in `sd:/craftus_redesigned/options.ini`.
-You can also change the setting in `sd:/craftus_redesigned/options.ini`.
+You can also change the settings in `sd:/craftus_redesigned/options.ini`.

 ## Controls